Large power spectrum and primordial black holes in the effective theory of inflation: Discussion

 \item[$\ast$] A detailed calculation of the non-Gaussian properties of $\zeta$ as well as an investigation into its stochastic dynamics in the scenarios we have delineated may help to characterize better the PBH abundance and determine to which extent the power spectrum needs to be large for PBHs to account for all dark matter.
 These pending analyses are doubly important in connection with the improved perturbative bounds mentioned above.

 \item[$\ast$] A significant stochastic background of gravitational waves is generically induced at second order in perturbations if the scalar power spectrum is large.
-The location of the peak of the latter determines the peak frequency of the induced gravitational wave background and features such as oscillations are carried over from one spectrum to the other.
-A characterization of the correlations between the two may help to distinguish our scenarios from others that are also motivated from PBH formation, such as e.g.\ \cite{Ballesteros:2020qam} and \cite{Fumagalli:2020nvq}.
+The location of the peak of the latter determines the peak frequency of the induced gravitational wave background (see e.g.~\cite{Ballesteros:2020qam}) and features such as oscillations can be carried over from one spectrum to the other, see \cite{Fumagalli:2020nvq}.
+A characterization of the correlations between the two may help to distinguish our scenarios from others that are also motivated from PBH formation, such as e.g.\ \cite{Ballesteros:2020qam, Fumagalli:2020nvq, Braglia:2020taf}.

 \item[$\ast$] Finally, a gradient instability often appears as well in bouncing cosmologies (see, e.g., \cite{Libanov:2016kfc,Kobayashi:2016xpl,Pirtskhalava:2014esa,Creminelli:2016zwa,Cai:2016thi}).
 It might be interesting to understand whether such an instability can also lead in those scenarios to a large power spectrum.
 This would open to addressing the formation of PBHs in such alternative cosmologies, like bouncing and genesis models.\footnote{See \cite{Chen:2016kjx} for previous works on PBH formation in bouncing cosmological scenarios.}